GCC-Tiny/gcc-tiny-docs-rtd/docs/source/part01.rst

 consisting of just a single empty mapping.

 A declaration introduces a new entry in the top mapping of the current scope.
-This entry maps an identifier (called the variable name) to an undefined value of the  @grammar{type} of the declaration.
+This entry maps an identifier (called the variable name) to an undefined value of the  :token:`~Tiny:type` of the declaration.
 This value is called the value of the variable.
 There can be up to one entry that maps an identifier to a value, so declaring twice the same identifier in the same scope is an error.